ronaldosvieira/gym-locm/README.md

                 draft_agents=(RandomDraftAgents(), RandomDraftAgents()))
 ```

-Trying to specify agents that you control will result in an error.
+Trying to specify agents for roles you control will result in an error.
 The following draft
 agents are available:

-- *PassDraftAgent*: only passes the turn (this is equivalent to always choosing the
+- *PassDraftAgent*: always passes the turn (this is equivalent to always choosing the
 first card).
 - *RandomDraftAgent*: drafts at random.
 - *RuleBasedDraftAgent*: drafts like Baseline1 from the Strategy Card Game AI competition.